Deer Resistant Plants

 Favorite Shrubs and Trees

-Buddleia 'Pink Delight', 'Royal Red', 'Adonis Blue', 'Honeycomb', 'Black Knight'
+Buddleia ('Pink Delight', 'Royal Red', 'Adonis Blue', 'Honeycomb')

-Crape Myrtle 'Tuscarora', 'Muskogee', 'White Chocolate'
+Crape Myrtle ('Tuscarora', 'Muskogee', 'White Chocolate')

 Gardenia 'August Beauty'